-Today we take a break from your regularly scheduled panel from The Defenders to bring you the best worst selling title of 1976…Steve Gerber, Mary Skrenes and Jim Mooney’s “Omega the Unknown.”
+Today, the best worst selling title of 1976…Steve Gerber, Mary Skrenes and Jim Mooney’s “Omega the Unknown.”

 My love for Gerber is no secret, and my appreciation of “Hard Time,” the other work he did with Mary Skrenes is my favorite Steve Gerber comic–and one of my favorite comics, period.
 Omega was one of his earlier works for Marvel, and one of his most experimental.
 And that’s saying a lot–seeing as how Gerber’s most famous works are Man-Thing and Howard the Duck.
 But just admire that splash page, above: A word box with three- and four-syllable words that are used not for bombast (a la Stan Lee) but for description.
 And the description, intellectual and almost clinical, stands in contrast to the action: Explosions, stars, and a vaguely Supermanish figure that nobody had ever seen before….